 - Fees are based on your income and certain health conditions.
 You must be able to pay some money at the time of each appointment.
 If you do not have any income or other money, you will not be able to apply.

-If you think you might be eligible to apply, click on the map of Ohio and find the county where you live.
-Click on your county to read more details about the Dental OPTIONS program and how to apply.
+If you think you might be eligible to apply, please contact the Ohio Department of Health at (614) 466-4180 for more information about the program and how to apply.

 As a dentist:

 The Dental OPTIONS Program relies entirely on volunteer dentists to provide dental care to patients in need.
-Please see Details about Dentist Involvement to learn more about how dentists work with the program and Dentist Enrollment Information to register as a volunteer.
+Please see Details about Dentist Involvement to learn more about how dentists work with the program.

 As a dental lab:

 Many patients served by the Dental OPTIONS Program require dental care involving lab work, most commonly crowns and partial or complete dentures.
 Currently, more than 100 dental labs provide services to dentists treating OPTIONS patients.
 Participating dental labs determine the number and types of cases to donate or discount.
-Please see Lab Enrollment Form for more information.
+Please contact the Ohio Department of Health at (614) 466-4180 for information.

 Oral Health Main Page / Other Oral Health Links